 “Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
 For they disfigure their faces that they may appear to men to be fasting.
 Assuredly, I say to you, they have their reward.
 But you, when you fast, anoint your head and wash your face, so that you do not appear to men to be fasting, but to your Father who is in the secret place; and your Father who sees in secret will reward you openly.” —Matthew 6

-(Some took issue with me writing about it, but this was after the fast was over.)
-Tough!
+(Some took issue with me writing about it though, but I wrote about it after the fast was over.
+So there!)

-But then my daughter told a kid in our Youth Group what I was doing; next, the whole High School knew.
+Then my daughter told a kid in our Youth Group what I was doing; next, the whole Johnson City High School knew.
 Then the town.
 Some thought I was crazy.
-The religious leaders told Jesus he was demon-possessed, a drunkard and glutton.
+Hey, the religious leaders told Jesus he was demon-possessed, a drunkard and a glutton.
 I was doing this for God and would not be dissuaded.
-Tough!
+So there!

 My preaching, believe it or not, didn’t suffer.
-I really felt filled with the Spirit, though my voice was getting weak.
+I really felt filled with the Spirit, if not food, though my voice was getting weak.

-I still worked, met with people, started a Men’s discipleship group and gave a State-of-the-Church address about the goals I’d like to see accomplished this year in our fellowship.
+I still worked, met with people, started a Men’s discipleship group and gave a State-of-the-Church address about the goals I wanted to see accomplished this year in our fellowship.

 Our new easement was built and our neighbors stopped hassling us.
 Other things still loomed—not everything changed—yet I continued to trust God.